 - Door readers are connected to a network.
 Every person who needs access has a code tied to their credential and the system recognizes that they are authorized to be in the building.

 - Software tracks who enters and exits the building and has the ability to alert security supervisors, business owners, etc. when someone enters the building after hours or there is a break-in.

 When it comes to protecting your home or business, as well as the building’s occupants, access control is one of the best ways for you to achieve peace of mind.
 But, access control is much more than just allowing people to access your building, access control also helps you effectively protect your data from various types of intruders and it is up to your organization’s access control policy to address which method works best for your needs.

-There are a number of access control systems you have to choose from to use in your residence or business facility; some outperform others.
+There are a number of access control systems you can choose from that can be used in your residence or business facility, depending on your security needs.